 Barrow, Alaska – A glimpse into North America’s Northernmost city in winter and to see what it really looks like.

 The plane took off at 8:00 am when Fairbanks was still snoozing.
 It plunged me out from the modern buildings and snow-capped hills and to the arid landscape of snow-covered fields.
-This monotonous view continued for an hour and a half before I arrived in Barrow.
+This monotonous view continued for an hour before I arrived in Barrow.
 I stepped into the airport, geared up with all my winter clothes to confront with the frigid arctic climate.

 I finally caught a glimpse of Barrow outside the airport.
 It was morning in mid- winter.
 The city had already made it through its winter solstice and was bright enough to greet its new arrivals.
 It is a small Eskimo village down in the northernmost corner of America.
 My first impression of Barrow comes down to a dirt road, several one story buildings and pure white snow.